 Alexandra Levin, Partner and Chair of the Blockchain Technology & Digital Currency practice group, spoke about legal challenges unique to the blockchain industry.
 She provided guidance on blockchain and crypto-friendly jurisdictions in the U.S. and abroad.
 She also highlighted common U.S. regulatory pitfalls that blockchain companies are susceptible to and how to avoid them.

-Henry Li, Co-Managing Partner (left), provided insight into what blockchain companies need to do to succeed in operating or raising capital in the Asian and specifically Chinese markets.
+Henry Li, Partner of Beijing Yingke Law Firm (left), provided insight into what blockchain companies need to do to succeed in operating or raising capital in the Asian and specifically Chinese markets.
 He also spoke about key industries and provided tips on working in China.

 Ian Liao, Partner, focused on Venture Capital Funding.
 He spoke about how venture capitalists can be a fundamental tool for the growth and success of startups.
 He also spoke about other key fundraising options for new businesses.